Indoor Air Pollutant

 Health effects due to poor IAQ may include immediate effects and chronic effects:

-Immediate effects may include irritation of the eyes, nose, and throat, headaches, dizziness, and fatigue after exposure to high concentrations of indoor air pollutants.
+Immediate effects may include irritation of the eyes, nose, headaches, and fatigue after exposure to high concentrations of indoor air pollutants.
 Such immediate effects are usually short-term and treatable.
-Symptoms of some diseases, including asthma, hypersensitivity pneumonitis, and humidifier fever, may also show up soon after exposure to some indoor air pollutants.

 Some health effects may show up only years after exposure has occurred or after long or repeated periods of exposure, such as respiratory diseases, heart disease, and even cancer.